-Metal Gods of Ur-Hadad (also available on DriveThruRPG) is a joint production by Wayne Snyder, Edgar Johnson, and Adam Muszkiewicz.
+Metal Gods of Ur-Hadad (also available on DriveThruRPG; paid link) is a joint production by Wayne Snyder, Edgar Johnson, and Adam Muszkiewicz.
 Metal Gods is the “DCC is like the best heavy metal album covers” of zines.
 It’s rarr and gonzo and awesome and rawlished, and I love it.
 I wish there were more than three issues!

 I like all three issues, but the highlight in each of them is an adventure (SPOILERS):